 - Video File: Download Video Podcast (mp4)

 - Audio File: Download Audio Podcast (mp3)

 This purpose of Module 2 is threefold:

-- to go over the basic rules outlined the APA Publication Manual to help you with the formatting of your final paper and its references
+- To go over the basic rules outlined the APA Publication Manual to help you with the formatting of your final paper and its references

 This week’s module introduces you to graduate-level research in the LIS discipline.
-In addition to the the Things to Read, Things to Explore, and Things to View below, it broken into two key parts:
+In addition to the the Things to Read, Things to Explore, and Things to View below, it is broken into two key parts: